 - Children are rejecting the ways of the world to grab hold of their inheritance in Jesus and transform the world through His power.

-- Successful children’s ministry has only occurred when children have radically embraced Jesus, bear His image, willingly submit to His rule, and are His sole possession.
+- Successful children’s ministry has only occurred when children have radically embraced Jesus, bear His image, willingly submit to His rule, and live solely for Him.